jiva-ai/mosaic/SECURITY.md

 - Check that the hostname in the certificate matches the hostname used to connect
 - Verify certificate expiration dates

+### SSL Behavior in MOSAIC

+⚠️ **Critical Security Behavior**:

+MOSAIC's communication system (beacon) has a **graceful degradation** behavior for SSL certificates:

+- **If SSL certificate validation fails** (files missing, invalid, or cannot be loaded), MOSAIC will:
+  - Log warning messages about the SSL validation failure
+  - **Still create sockets and start the system**
+  - **Run in unencrypted mode** (no SSL/TLS protection)
+  - Continue normal operation without encryption

+This behavior allows the system to start even if certificates are misconfigured, but **this means your communication will be unencrypted**.

+**What to check:**
+- Verify certificate file paths in your configuration are correct
+- Ensure certificate files exist and are readable
+- Check that certificate files are valid (not corrupted)
+- Review MOSAIC startup logs for SSL validation warnings
+- In production, always verify SSL is enabled by checking logs for "SSL certificates validated successfully, SSL enabled"

+**Why this matters:**
+- Unencrypted communication exposes all data transmitted between nodes
+- Model weights, training data, and inference results may be transmitted in plain text
+- Always ensure SSL certificates are properly configured before deploying to production

 ### Security Notes

 ⚠️ **Important Security Considerations:**